If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 There are a few different ways to add absinthe to a delicious cocktail.

 According to Food Republic, the primary method for enjoying absinthe is adding a bit of water to calm the bold, complex flavors and enjoy a more subtle experience.
-Three parts water and one part absinthe is usually the recommended mix, similar to the way you might enjoy the best whiskey neat.
+Three parts water and one part absinthe is usually the recommended mix.

-An “absinthe wash” is another common way to add this spirit to a cocktail — made famous with the Sazerac cocktail you may find at craft cocktail bars in your area.
-When preparing this cocktail, you first coat the inside of the glass with an absinthe spray, remove the excess liquid and then add your other ingredients.
-It’s very similar to the process with vermouth and a dry martini, only with absinthe.
+An “absinthe wash” is another common way to add this spirit to a cocktail — made famous with the Sazerac cocktail you may find at craft cocktail bars in your city.
+When preparing this cocktail, you first coat the inside of the glass with an absinthe spray or a small pour, remove the excess liquid and then add your other ingredients.

 4-Spout Lady Absinthe Fountain